Best foods to stockpile.

 You can stockpile water in your pantry in different ways.

 I like to create a bottled water tower in my pantry with those large packs of bottled water that have 40 bottles.
 Every time I make a shopping trip, I buy one of those and add it to my water tower by stacking them as high as I can.
-Since I have cats that love to climb, I keep my stacked bottled water tower in an area to which my cats do not have access.
+Since I have cats that love to climb, I keep my stacked bottled water tower in an area to which my cats do not have access since their claws will poke holes in the water bottles (ask me how I know!)
 I also keep it covered with a black king-size sheet because I also like my pantry to be neat and tidy.

 Remember water is heavy and keeping it stored in manageable and moveable containers that you can handle is essential.
-These five-gallon stackable containers are perfect for handling and refilling and stacking in your pantry.
+These 3-gallon stackable containers are perfect for handling, refilling, and stacking in your pantry.

 Outdoor Water